SimonCropp/MarkdownSnippets/readme.md

 ### Including full files

 When snippets are read all source files are stored in a list.
 When searching for a snippet with a specified key, and that key is not found, the list of files are used as a secondary lookup.
-The lookup is done by finding all files have that have a suffix matching the key.
+The lookup is done by finding all files that have a suffix matching the key.
 This results in the ability to include full files as snippets using the following syntax:

 <pre>
 snippet&#58; directory/FileToInclude.txt